 SUSTAINABILITY IN IMAGES

 We are looking for Italian stories, the ambitious tales of a forward-looking country that is aiming for growth.
-We invite photographers from all over the world to respond to the challenge: to produce powerful and visionary images that describe and illustrate hope, the future, rights and obligations, progress towards a more sustainable existence by focusing on stories of Environmental Sustainability, Social Sustainability and Sustainable Governance.
-These are the values that inspire the ISPA, these are values that increasingly represent a shared heritage that should be pursued.
+We invite photographers from all over the world to respond to the challenge: to produce powerful, inspired images that describe and illustrate hope, rights and obligations and progress towards a more sustainable future, by focusing on stories of Environmental Sustainability, Social Sustainability and Sustainable Governance.
+These are the values that inspire the ISPA, these are the values that increasingly represent a shared heritage to strive towards.

 € IN PRIZE MONEY

 ENVIRONMENTAL SUSTAINABILITY.
-Environmental sustainability in all its possible forms: from processes for reducing pollution and harmful emissions to the production of clean energy, from the balanced management of natural resources to the disposal and correct recycling of waste to the complex safeguarding of biodiversity.
-It is the growing awareness of how the delicate relationship between humanity and its surrounding resources is crucial to the future of mankind.
+Environmental sustainability in all its possible forms, from processes for reducing pollution and harmful emissions, to the production of clean energy; from the balanced management of natural resources, to the disposal and correct recycling of waste, to the complex safeguarding of biodiversity.
+It is the growing awareness of how the delicate relationship between humanity and the resources all around us is crucial to the future of mankind.

 SOCIAL SUSTAINABILITY.
-Everything that is inherent to the respect of human, cultural, social and political rights, gender and inclusion politics, the protection of diversity and minorities, the safeguarding of health and the support of civil communities.
-This category also embraces experiences of the increased sharing in the value chain linking governments, businesses, associations and individuals aimed at supporting reciprocal growth and ensuring conditions for a dignified life for every human being.
+Everything inherent in respect for human, cultural, social and political rights, gender and inclusion politics, the protection of diversity and minorities, the safeguarding of health and the support of local communities.
+This category also embraces experiences of increased sharing in the value chain that links governments, businesses, associations and individuals, aimed at supporting reciprocal growth and ensuring the conditions for a dignified life for all are met.

 SUSTAINABLE GOVERNANCE.
 These are the methods, rules and procedures that sustainably govern and manage social phenomena, institutions, companies, public and private authorities, both large and small.
-These are stories inspired by good government and visionary management which respect legislation and create the base for positive growth.
+These are stories inspired by good government and far-sighted management that respect the rules, and which forms the basis for positive growth.